Target Q2 sales fall on muted spending, Pride month backlash, and it cuts profit outlook for 2023

-Target's Q2 sales dip due to inflation concerns, negative social media response to Pride merchandise, high interest rates, and food prices.

-Target reported a second-quarter sales drop, dragged down by shoppers’ inflation worries and a negative reaction by some customers, widely publicized on social media, to its Pride merchandise.
+Target reported its first quarterly sales drop in six years, dragged down by shoppers’ inflation worries and a negative reaction by some customers, widely publicized on social media, to its Pride merchandise.

 The Minneapolis retailer expects high interest rates, which makes credit cards more expensive to use, and higher prices on food to continue to put a strain on customers and on Wednesday, the chain cut its profit outlook for the year.
 It also expects sales will decline for the remainder of the year.
 In lowering its forecast, Target also cited the end of the student loan moratorium, which had provided one-time college students a little more financial breathing room.

-Profit came in above expectations, however, as Target brought inventories closer in line with cautionary spending on discretionary items by customers.
+Profit for the fiscal second quarter came in above expectations, however, as Target brought inventories closer in line with cautionary spending on discretionary items by customers.

 Other retailers are seeing the same thing.